systemetric/mock-robot/README.md

 # mock-robot

-A robot module which can run without a pi
+A robot module which can run without a pi.
+This is used to be able to run shepherd on x86